 Breast cancer happens when cancer cells form in breast tissue.
-It’s the most common type of cancer diagnosis for women in the United States.
+It’s one of the most common types of cancer diagnosis for women in the United States, second only to skin cancer.
 This disease can also affect men.

 Early detection has helped with diagnosing breast cancer and improving survival rates.